udippant/base-drafts/draft-ietf-quic-transport.md

 An endpoint sends a CONNECTION_CLOSE frame (type=0x02) to notify its peer that the connection is being closed.
-CONNECTION_CLOSE is used to signal errors at the QUIC layer, or the absence of errors (with the NO_ERROR code).
+CONNECTION_CLOSE is used to signal errors at the QWIK layer, or the absence of errors (with the NO_ERROR code).

 If there are open streams that haven't been explicitly closed, they are implicitly closed when the connection is closed.